CRUD Operations

 // NOT ILIKE

-const users = await User.find({
+const users = await sql.from(User).find({

-where: { name: { op: '$not ilike', value: '%test%' } }
+where: { name: { op: "$not ilike", value: "%test%" } },

 });